Satyajit Ray & Beyond

 Hauz Khas Village, 8 January – 2 February 2013

 Photographer Nemai Ghosh has been the quintessential Satyajit Ray biographer through his decades-long close association with the master filmmaker.
 Over a lifetime of work, he has built up a vast and valuable photographic archive, now housed at DAG.

-To mark the occasion of the centenary of Indian cinema this year, the gallery is pleased to present the first showing of the Nemai Ghosh Archive: Nemai Ghosh: Satyajit Ray and Beyond.
-While justly associated primarily with photographing the films and the person of the auteur Satyajit Ray, the exhibition attempts to bring to light his lesser-known but equally extensive documentation of cinema, both mainstream Hindi cinema from Bombay as well as regional Bengai cinema.
-This exhibition brings together for the first time this rich body of work, as a tribute to the individual filmmakers, including Satyajit Ray, Indian cinema in its centennial year, as well as the power of the photograph to witness, record and tell stories.
+To mark the occasion of the centenary of Indian cinema in 2013, the gallery is pleased to present the first showing of the Nemai Ghosh Archive, Nemai Ghosh: Satyajit Ray and Beyond.
+While justly associated primarily with photographing the films and the person of the auteur Satyajit Ray, the exhibition attempts to bring to light his lesser-known but equally extensive documentation of cinema, both mainstream Hindi cinema from Bombay as well as regional Bengali cinema.
+This exhibition brings together for the first time this rich body of work, as a tribute to the individual filmmakers, including Satyajit Ray, Indian cinema in its centennial year, and the power of the photograph to witness, record and tell stories.

-Curated by Pramod Kumar KG, the exhibition presents several iconic and many never-before-seen images of actors, scenes, sets and locations during the filming of Satyajit Ray’s films as well as the filmmaker at work, taken over a twenty-five year period, as well as an array of images of regional films and actors.
+Curated by Pramod Kumar K. G., the exhibition presents several iconic and many never-before-seen images of actors, scenes, sets and locations during the filming of Satyajit Ray’s films as well as the filmmaker at work, taken over a twenty-five year period, alongside an array of images of regional films and actors.